Fun Craft with Beautiful Results

 I learned to make these when I was about 13.
 I use to make them out of every size, color, pattern and material of ribbon possible.
 Recently I came across one of my flowers and thought it would be a lovely Mother’s Day gift or Valentine’s Day gift, among lots of other possibilities (gift bows, hair bows, glued on frames and much more), because a bouquet of these would never die.
 I would recommend this to be a craft for 8 and up and if you are a guy, what a sweet gift this would be for your wife!

-These are your supplies, I got mine at Walmart, all in the craft isle, and you don’t need 3 different types of ribbon, I got them to show how the roses will look different with different colors and textures.
-Here I have a satin red, a sheer teal and a thicker, textured pink ribbon, but you can get whatever will work for you.
+- Ribbon (and you don’t need 3 different types of ribbon, I got them to show how the roses will look different with different colors and textures.
+Here I have a satin red, a sheer teal and a thicker, textured pink ribbon, but you can get whatever will work for you)

 Next, grab by the 2 ends and let go like this…

 Grab ends between thumb and forefinger.
 Hold one end tight and pull other until…

 You need to cover the ends of the ribbon and I would recommend doing the entire wire.
 Also, you will want to wrap the florist’s tape diagonally and you will find it isn’t as sticky as regular tape, so at the ends you could put a tiny dab of glue or a piece of clear tape to ensure staying.

 Put your flower in a vase with some rocks or beads and then make more!
 Also, you could use a half pint mason jar and save money there too.

 As I said, the roses work on all types of ribbon and could match any décor.
 These could work for men too, think plaid for Dad or his team colors.